 - providing funding to second-stage shelters to help women in need with longer-term accommodation

-- appointing the Alberta Joint Working Group on Missing and Murdered Indigenous Women and Girls
+- Responding to the National Inquiry into Missing and Murdered Indigenous Women and Girls (MMIWG) through:

 - providing new occupational health and safety rules to help prevent workplace harassment and violence